04 Nov Planning A Trip To Banff National Park

 Once in the park itself, keep an eye out for the ever-helpful Parks Canada brown and gold information signs.
 They are everywhere!
 One can never know enough facts about wildlife, topography and cultural history.

-Visitor Centres, with incredibly helpful and knowledgeable staff, are invaluable sources of local information and can be found in Canmore, Banff and Lake Louise.
+Visitor Centres, with incredibly helpful and knowledgeable staff, are invaluable sources of local information and can be found in Canmore, Banff, Field and Lake Louise.
 Be sure to get up-to-date trail conditions /closures before setting out.
 All centres have free WiFi, too!
 Bookstores in Canmore, Banff and Lake Louise are well-stocked with guide books, local history and backcountry maps.

 7. Traffic and Construction